johnpuddephatt/hidinginplainsight/src/cinemas/shaftesbury-cinema.md

 location: '{"type":"Point","coordinates":[-1.4992422,53.8015949]}'
 address: Corner of Harehills Lane and York Road
 description: "This is another of the many cinemas in Leeds to have been designed by J.P.
 Crawford of Harehills.
-It was one of his later cinemas, it opened in 1928 and was built in Art-Deco style. "
+It was one of his later cinemas, built in Art-Deco style.
+It opened in 1928 and was fitted with some double seats. "
 photos:
   - file: https://res.cloudinary.com/hpph/image/upload/v1597320822/hidinginplainsight/Shaftesbury_Cinema_Leeds_Libraries_3619.jpg
     source: Leeds Libraries Leodis.net